-Waters' Edge Metropolitan District No. 2 ("the District") was organized in accordance with a Consolidated Service Plan approved on September 18, 2018 ("Service Plan"), as quasi-municipal corporation established under the State of Colorado Special District Act.
-It was created in conjunction with Waters' Edge Metropolitan District No. 1 ("District No. 1"), Waters' Edge Metropolitan District No. 3 ("District No. 3"), Waters' Edge Metropolitan District No. 4 ("District No. 4"), and Waters' Edge Metropolitan District No. 5 ("District No. 5"), (collectively "the Districts").
+Waters' Edge Metropolitan District No. 1 ("the District") was organized in accordance with a Consolidated Service Plan approved on September 18, 2018 ("Service Plan"), as quasi-municipal corporation established under the State of Colorado Special District Act.
+It was created in conjunction with Waters' Edge Metropolitan District No. 2 ("District No. 2"), Waters' Edge Metropolitan District No. 3 ("District No. 3"), Waters' Edge Metropolitan District No. 4 ("District No. 4"), and Waters' Edge Metropolitan District No. 5 ("District No. 5"), (collectively "the Districts").
 Pursuant to the Service Plan, the Districts are authorized to provide for the design, acquisition, construction, installation, financing, and operation and maintenance of streets, water, sanitation, parks and recreation, transportation, TV relay and translation, mosquito control, safety protection, limited security and limited fire protection within and without the boundaries of the District, to serve the future taxpayers and inhabitants of the District.
-The District's primary source of revenues will be property taxes.
+The Distict's primary source of revenues is transfers from other Districts.
 The District is governed by an elected Board of Directors.

 As required by GAAP, these financial statements present the activities of the District, which is legally separate and financially independent of other state and local governments.
 The District follows the GASB pronouncements, which provide guidance for determining which governmental activities, organizations and functions should be included within the financial reporting entity.
 GASB sets forth the financial accountability of a governmental organization's elected governing body as the basic criterion for including a possible component governmental organization in a primary government's legal entity.
-Financial accountability includes, but is not limited to, appointment of a voting majority of the organization's governing body, ability to impose its will on the organization, a potential for the organization to provide specific financial benefits or burdens and fiscal dependency.
+Financial accountability includes, but is not limited to, appointment of a voting majority of the organization to provide specific financial benefits or burdens and fiscal dependency.
 The pronouncements also require including a possible component unit if it would be misleading to exclude it.